-(8) DSUs are not issued to executive directors.
+(10) Retired as director prior to the annual DSU grant date, therefore did not receive DSUs in 2022.
 8.2 Compensation of Directors - Board Fees and Deferred Share Unit Plan

 Directors of the Corporation receive a flat annual fee of \$92,500, paid in two semi-annual payments of \$46,250.
 An additional annual fee of \$20,000 is paid to the Chair of the Audit Committee in two instalments of \$10,000.
-Additional annual fees are not paid to the Chairs of the Environmental, Health and Safety, Governance and Nomination and Remuneration Committees.
+Additional annual fees are not paid to the Chairs of the Environmental, Health and Safety, Governance and Nomination and Human Resources and Compensation Committees.
 Per meeting fees are not paid to Board and committee members.